radkokopecny/minimalistic_portfolio/README.md

 Mostly for hipster-ish stuff.

-I used HTML, CSS, jQuery
-typewriter made with t.js
-animations with wow.js and greensock
+I used HTML, CSS, jQuery, typewriter made with t.js animations with wow.js and greensock